xtuml/bridgepoint/doc-bridgepoint/notes/9446_merge_attrs_int.md

 4.2  The ```Combine With``` dialog shall populate the combo box with all valid attributes to combine with.
 4.2.1  Currently supported cases shall not change.
-4.2.2  The combo box shall show referential attributes that have the same name and type as the current attribute that started the combination process.
+4.2.2  The combo box shall show referential attributes that have the same type as the current attribute that started the combination process.
 4.2.3  Referential attributes are currently shown in the combo box with only their name.
 The combo box shall be enhanced to also show the participating relationship information next to the name in ```{Rn}``` form as it appears